vinkla/extended-acf/README.md

 ## Bidirectional Relationships

 The `bidirectional` method establishes a bidirectional relationship between two or more fields.
 Each field involved in this relationship must use the `key` method to set a custom key.
-Then, these related fields' keys should be passed to the `bidirectional` method.
+Then, the keys of these related fields should be passed to the `bidirectional` method.

 ```php
 use Extended\ACF\Fields\Relationship;